-13.19 Roster / Line-up Sheet
+14.19 Roster / Line-up Sheet

-- 1) Please use the approved NFHS combination roster and line-up sheet for all levels. - 2) A customized version of this may be used as long as it meets all above requirements. - 3) All eligible players must be listed on the roster, all levels. - 4) Changes to the roster can be made prior to the time limit for submission of first set line-up. - 5) All coaches, paid or volunteer, should be listed on the roster. - 6) Coaches must fill out each set's line-up completely so there is a match record.
-(Coach can't just tell scorekeeper or R2 to "use same line-up as last set".) - 7) It is preferred that coaches hand the line-up sheet to the R2 and not the score table. - 8) Line-up sheets are due pre-match by 3 minutes on the clock (2 minutes before end of timed warm-ups).
-They are due between sets by the 1 minute mark. (if late, an unnecessary delay will be issued prior to start of the set.) - 9) Rosters are due at the table by 11 minutes on the clock (10 minutes before end of timed warm-ups).
-Adds/changes can be made up until deadline for submitting line-ups.
+- 1) Please use the approved NFHS combination roster and line-up sheet for all levels. - 2) A customized version of this may be used as long as it meets all above requirements. - 3) All eligible players must be listed on the roster, all levels. - 4) Changes to the roster other than personnel can be made prior to the time limit for submission of the first set line-up. - 5) All coaches, paid or volunteer, should be listed on the roster. - 6) Coaches must fill out each set's line-up completely so there is a match record.
+(Coach can't just tell the scorekeeper or R2 to "use the same line-up as the last set".) - 7) Roster/Line-up sheet is due at the pre-match conference and submitted to the R2.
+The R2 manages this sheet throughout the match.
+Late submission is subject to an unnecessary delay sanction prior to the start of the match. - 8) Edits to the roster by the head coach can be made up until the 11:00 minute mark on the pre-match countdown clock.
+Any changes after that is a penalty: loss of rally/loss of point prior to start of match. - 9) Line-ups shall be submitted to the R2 by the 03:00 minute mark on the pre-match countdown clock, and by 01:00 minute mark on the set interval countdown clock.